KhaledElTahan/pintos/Installation.md

 line 362: from loader.bin to the absolute path pointing to it: $PINTOSHOME/src/threads/build/loader.bin
 ```

-Note: now loader and kernel point to `phase 1` executables, if you're working on any next phase you need to change them to reflect the new phase.
+Note: now loader and kernel point to `phase 1` executables, if you're working on any next phase you need to compile the new phase, then change loader and kernel path to reflect the new phase.
 For example, if you're working on `phase 2`, do the following.

 ```
+cd $PINTOSHOME/src/userprog/
+make

 Edit $PINTOSHOME/src/utils/pintos
 line 257: from 'threads' to 'userprog': $PINTOSHOME/src/userprog/build/kernel.bin